 - Think through gift ideas very carefully.
 For someone with dementia, even the most harmless gift might be dangerous.
 It is best to adhere to necessities: a warm blanket, a favorite type of food, comfy slippers.
 If loved ones ask for specific gift ideas, the gift of respite care is one that’s always welcome!
 A professional home care agency, like Anthem Home Care, can offer gift cards for specialized dementia care – providing a priceless gift for the senior along with his or her family members.

 For additional tips and information pertaining to making the holiday season as pleasant as you can for those with dementia, contact Anthem Home Care.
-Our Rockport caregiver team is highly trained in the most compassionate, patient, and creative care techniques to help seniors remain as safe, independent, and engaged as possible.
-Reach out to us now at 361-643-2323 for more information about out top-rated care in Rockport and the surrounding areas.
+Our caregivers are highly trained in the most compassionate, patient, and creative care techniques to help seniors remain as safe, independent, and engaged as possible.
+Reach out to us now at 361-643-2323 for more information about out top-rated care Portland dementia care and the surrounding areas we serve.